FroglightInteractive/CloudRunner/README.md

 # CloudRunner

 Endless Runner where you jump on procedurally generated clouds.
-Every ten (10) seconds the speed & gravity of the player get multiplied by 1.1 so that you slowly have to have better reaction time
+In `normal mode` every ten (10) seconds the speed & gravity of the player get multiplied by 1.1 so that you slowly have to have better reaction time

 ## Modes